MikeBusuttil/TaskITEasy/README.md

   - in-line images
   - content other than the title
 - keep history of all notes/props/updates
+  - just store everything in the updated relationship
 - integrate with GitHub cards
 - integrate with Jira
 - undo accidental deletion